-From abalone to zircon, learn about gemstone and jewelry terms in our extensive photographic glossary.
+From abalone to zircon, learn about gemstone terms in our extensive photographic glossary.

 Abalone is a single-shelled marine mollusk that has been highly prized for thousands of years, and for multiple reasons.
 This amazing creature has been, and still is, harvested as a food source.
 Its mild, sweet meat is considered a delicacy by gourmets around the world.
 Its shell, which is valued by jewelry manufacturers, exhibits colorful, richly-textured iridescent patterns that border on kaleidoscopic.
 Its greatest treasure, however, is a pearl.
 It has been reported that fewer than 1 in 10,000 shells produce a pearl, and that less than 1 out of 100,000 exhibit symmetry.
 Most are irregular or horn shaped.

 The term adamantine is used to describe any gemstone that has diamond-like luster.
 Only a few gems exhibit such exceptional light reflectance: cerrusite, sphalerite, and demantoid are three examples.

 Adularescence is an optical phenomenon typically associated with moonstone, a member of the feldspar family.
 It manifests as a soft shimmer moving within the gemstone as it is rotated.
 Adularescence occurs when light hits alternating layers of albite and orthoclase, two slightly differing forms of feldspar within the gemstone.
 These layers interfere with the passage of light, scattering its rays.
 The phenomenon is best seen when stones are fashioned as cabochons with the base parallel to the plane of the layers.
 The shimmer ranges in color from soft blue to milky white. .